PHANTOM-op/hh/Getting-Started.md

 The next step is configuring vortex for your server!
 You can type `>>help settings` to see a full list of settings commands, `>>help automod` to see a full list of automod commands, or check out the [[Full Command Reference|Commands]]

 ### Muted Role
 The Muted role is a role that (usually) can be applied to a user to prevent them from sending messages, adding reactions, speaking, and connecting to voice channels.
-To create a Muted role with this default functionality, run `>>mute setup`.
+To create a Muted role with this default functionality, run `>>setup muted`.
 You can also customize the permissions after creation to your liking (such as also causing it to remove Read Messages perms in some channels, or allowing sending messages in a "time-out" channel).

 ### Logs
 Vortex has various logs to keep track of different kinds of server activity.
 All commands for logs are found in the Settings commands, available via `>>help settings` or on the [[Full Command Reference|Commands]].
 If your server is utilizing the [[strike system|Strikes]], it is recommended to enable (at minimum) the ModLog.